saltastroops/salt-api-2021/docs/development.md

     """
     Permission to view a proposal.

-    A author may view a proposal if at least one of the following is true.
+    A user may view a proposal if at least one of the following is true.

-    - The author is an investigator on the proposal.
+    - The user is an investigator on the proposal.
-    - The author is a SALT Astronomer.
+    - The user is a SALT Astronomer.
-    - The author is a SALT Operator.
+    - The user is a SALT Operator.
-    - The author is a SALT Engineer.
+    - The user is a SALT Engineer.
-    - The author is a TAC member for a partner from which the proposal has requested time.
+    - The user is a TAC member for a partner from which the proposal has requested time.
-    - The author is an administrator.
+    - The user is an administrator.
     """

     def __init__(self, proposal_code: str, db: Pool):